Brenthurst Foundation: History

+Impact

-The Foundation has been active in a range of roles in various countries across the continent, including in Ghana, Zambia, Kenya, Zanzibar, Malawi, Lesotho, Somaliland, Sudan, Rwanda, Mozambique, Mali, Eswatini, Morocco, Zimbabwe, Namibia, and Ethiopia.
+The organization has been active in a range of roles in various countries across the continent, including in Ghana, Zambia, Kenya, Zanzibar, Malawi, Lesotho, Somaliland, Sudan, Rwanda, Mozambique, Mali, Eswatini, Morocco, Zimbabwe, Namibia, and Ethiopia.

-The Foundation also organises regular policy study-tours for its African partners to a number of countries.
-These aim to expose African opinion-formers to development 'best practice'.
+The Foundation also organized regular policy study-tours for its African partners to a number of countries.
+These aimed to expose African opinion-formers to development 'best practice'.
 These trips have included participation by officials up to the prime-ministerial level, and incorporated meetings with current and former heads of state.
 Countries visited in the past include: Vietnam (2007, 2009, 2011), Singapore (2008 and 2009), Cambodia (2011), Panama (2009), Colombia (2009 and 2014), Costa Rica (2009), El Salvador (2009) and Morocco (2008 and 2019) and Poland (2023).

-The Foundation publishes op-ed articles and discussion papers on matters related to growth and security and hosts election monitoring missions in Africa.
-It also conducts opinion surveys on key policy matters and on election attitudes.